aridjayarecipes/cutesrecipes.web.app/content/post/2446-recipe-of-favorite-healthy-soup.md

 1. Get 1/2 tsp Mint leaves

-Recipes here include healthy beef stews, a restaurant copycat healthy turkey chili, and healthy butternut squash soup, but there's much more.
+Recipes here include healthy beef stews, a restaurant copycat healthy turkey chili, and healthy butternut squash soup, but there&#39;s much more.
 Pick your favorite for dinner tonight.
 Can someone give me some more recipes for different types of soups?
-I've tried looking online but I can't seem to find the right one.
+I&#39;ve tried looking online but I can&#39;t seem to find the right one.

 <!--inarticleads2-->